pagkly/Zed/Investopedia4/The Vetting Process Defined.md

 Heavy reliance on vetting by governments around the world has raised some concerns related to both the high cost and the long delays they can cause.

 A recent article in an Australian newspaper reported that some 350,000 people doing work for the Australian government had needed to undergo vetting processes to get their jobs.
-The cost to the government ranged from $300 for a minimum clearance to about $1,500 for a top security clearance.
+The cost to the government ranged from $300 for a minimum clearance to about $1,500 for a top [[Security|security]] clearance.
 Job openings then requiring vetting included a museum coordinator, a librarian, and a veterinarian.